coreyjonoliver/ulysses/README.md

 [![Build Status](https://secure.travis-ci.org/coreyjonoliver/ulysses.png?branch=master)](http://travis-ci.org/coreyjonoliver/ulysses)

-_ulysses_ is a INI parser implemented using Scala's parser combinators.
+_ulysses_ is an INI parser implemented using Scala's parser combinators.

 ### Usage

-_ulyssess_ is simple to use.
+_ulysses_ is simple to use.

 Start by providing the appropriate imports: